fuglaro/filet-cloud/README.md

 ## Code Layout

-Cloc'ing in at under 500 lines of code, and a lean count of dependencies, there is not much to this.
+Cloc'ing in at under 500 lines of code, plus a lean count of dependencies, there is not much to this.
 The code is separated into the following areas:
 * [main.go](https://github.com/fuglaro/filet-cloud-web/blob/main/main.go) - the primary server dishing out frontend html and Javascript and fielding WebAPI requests to interact with the SFTP server.
 * [template/main.html](https://github.com/fuglaro/filet-cloud-web/blob/main/template/main.html) - the HTML for the main frontend browser page.
 * [static/main.js](https://github.com/fuglaro/filet-cloud-web/blob/main/static/main.js) - the Javascript for the main frontend browser page.